The Hidden Cost of Overlooking How People Think and Work Differently

 What It Looks Like in Practice

 Leaders and HR professionals see these challenges all the time.
 A team member who’s actually thinking deeply might be seen as disengaged.
 Someone who asks for context could be described as too demanding.
 Two colleagues might keep clashing because they approach tasks in completely different ways.
-A talented employee could end up underperforming simply because their manager doesn’t understand what support they actually need.
+A talented employee could end up underperforming simply because their manager doesn’t understand what support they actually need—or how to provide reasonable accommodations under ADA requirements.

 These aren’t dramatic events.
 They’re everyday moments that build up.
 They slow teams down, increase frustration, and eventually push good people away.
-And often, they get chalked up to personality or culture fit, when what’s really happening is a mismatch in work styles.
+And often, they get chalked up to personality or culture fit, when what’s really happening is a mismatch in work styles—or a lack of a neuroinclusive workplace framework.

 Why It Matters Now